eako0508/Front-end-Developer-Interview-Questions/README.md

 #### HTML Questions:

 * What does a `doctype` do?

+  It helps the browser to recognize the document type so it can load the page in proper way.

 * What's the difference between full standards mode, almost standards mode and quirks mode?

+  Most of the consumers nowadays are using recent browsers, such as google Chrome or Firefox, and those browsers are using standard mode.
+Quirks mode allows the older browsers to render the page with backward compatiblity.

 * What's the difference between HTML and XHTML?

+  Not entirely true, but it's easier to think that XHTML is strict version of HTML

 * Are there any problems with serving pages as `application/xhtml+xml`?

+  Older version of IE would show download dialog instead of rendering page properly.

 * How do you serve a page with content in multiple languages?

+  One may make a link to different language and make another page with said language.

 * What kind of things must you be wary of when design or developing for multilingual sites?

 * What are `data-` attributes good for?

+  It allows to store extra information on standard HTML.

 * Consider HTML5 as an open web platform.
 What are the building blocks of HTML5?

 * Describe the difference between a `cookie`, `sessionStorage` and `localStorage`.

 * Describe the difference between `<script>`, `<script async>` and `<script defer>`.

 * Why is it generally a good idea to position CSS `<link>`s between `<head></head>` and JS `<script>`s just before `</body>`?
 Do you know any exceptions?

 * What is progressive rendering?

 * Why you would use a `srcset` attribute in an image tag?
 Explain the process the browser uses when evaluating the content of this attribute.

 * Have you used different HTML templating languages before?

 #### CSS Questions:

 * What is the difference between classes and IDs in CSS?

+ ID is for a single target whereas classes are for group of targets.

 * What's the difference between "resetting" and "normalizing" CSS?
 Which would you choose, and why?

+  Resetting removes all css styling and normalizing preserves useful defaults that can be modulated and fixes bugs.

 * Describe Floats and how they work.
 * Describe z-index and how stacking context is formed.
 * Describe BFC(Block Formatting Context) and how it works.